No-Name-Yet-Exist/Conceptual-Topology/axioms.md

 <div style="page-break-after: always;"></div>

-# 2. Monoid Structure of Semantic Flow (M|Z):
+# 2. Monoid Structure of Conceptual Flow (M|Z):
-In Conceptual Topology, Z is defined as a mediating point/semantic anchor.
+In Conceptual Topology, Z is defined as a mediating point/conceptual anchor.
 ```
 Let C and D, Z be categories,
-with semantic projection π: C ∪ D → Z, such that for each X ∈ Ob(C ∪ D):
+with conceptual projection π: C ∪ D → Z, such that for each X ∈ Ob(C ∪ D):

 π(X) ∈ Ob(Z)